anupam858/csv_convertor/README.md

 # csv_convertor
-It can convert simple Tab seperated values (TSV) file into comma seperated values (CSV) file Example format of the file to be converted:
+It is a python software that can convert simple Tab seperated values (TSV) file into comma seperated values (CSV) file Example format of the file to be converted:

 Col_1	Col_2	Col_3